Matt-Weiss/spaceinyourface/README.md

 ## About
 Is a group project that took place during Mod 3 at Turing School of Software & Design.
 This team included [Jeremy Bennett](https://github.com/JaxJafinPapau), [Deonte Cooper](https://github.com/djc00p), [Matt Levy](https://github.com/milevy1), [Corey Sheesley](https://github.com/CSheesley?tab=repositories), and [Matt Weiss](https://github.com/Matt-Weiss).

-Users of our applicaiton are able to select a range of celestial bodies that they would like to observe, and input a location based on a range of geographinc options.
-Once submitted, the user then receives key information for when and where to look for the objects that they selected:
+Users of our application are able to select a range of celestial bodies that they would like to observe, and input a location based on a range of geographic options.
+Once submitted, the user then receives valuable information for when and where to look for the objects that they have selected:

 #### Example:
 ```